alanng10/Lang/Docue/a.md

 It refers to maide that is applicable to all.

 The letter "N" refers to unit that is applicable to all.
+It refers to nate that is applicable to all.

 The letter "O" refers to resulted that is applicable to all.
 It refers to operate that is applicable to all.